-The card also allows international transactions – Euro currency withdrawals in the eurozone are generally free but you will be charged for foreign currency (non-euro) transactions.
+The debit card also allows international transactions – Euro currency withdrawals in the eurozone are generally free but you will be charged for foreign currency (non-euro) transactions.

 Expect a monthly charge for running a current account and debit card – this will range from about €2 to €7 per month, depending on additional services included in your banking package.
 Credit cards in the Netherlands are slowly becoming more accepted though a number of Dutch retailers still won’t accept them.

 Dutch internet banking and mobile banking are popular and can be easily set up with your account.
 Most banks will send you a special card reader or number generator for use when logging in and/or making online transactions.

 An online payment system called iDeal is used by many Dutch online retailers which links securely to your internet banking portal to make direct payments without charge.
 Look out for the following logo: